riot-ci/RIOT/doc/doxygen/src/creating-modules.md

 Modules outside of RIOTBASE                      {#modules-outside-of-riotbase}
 ===========================
 Modules can be defined outside `RIOTBASE`.
-In addition to add it to `USEMODULE` the user needs to add the module path to `EXTERNAL_MODULE_DIRS`.
+In addition to add it to `USEMODULE` the user needs to add the directory (or directories) containing external modules to `EXTERNAL_MODULE_DIRS`.

-The external module can optionally define the following files:
+External modules can optionally define the following files:
 * `Makefile.include` file to set global build configuration like `CFLAGS` or add API headers include paths to the `USEMODULE_INCLUDES` variable.
 * `Makefile.dep` file to set module dependencies